The Directors are pleased to present the 32nd annual report for the

 EMPLOYEES STOCK OPTION SCHEMES

-Employees Stock Option Scheme, 2002’ and the ‘Dr. Reddy’s Employees ADR
+Employees Stock Option Scheme, 2002''and the ''Dr. Reddy''s Employees ADR

 PARTICULARS OF EMPLOYEES

-In terms of the provisions of Section 217(2A) of the Companies Act,
+In terms of Section 197(12) of the Companies Act, 2013, read with Rule

-CONSERVATION OF ENERGY, RESEARCH AND DEVELOPMENTS, TECHNOLOGY
+CONSERVATION OF ENERGY, RESEARCH AND DEVELOPMENT, TECHNOLOGY

 ABSORPTION, FOREIGN EXCHANGE EARNINGS AND OUTGO